 Seller shall be aware of and take into account the corrosion problems that would reasonably be expected to be encountered on the Project Site, especially with outdoor equipment.
-Seller shall provide corrosion protection for concrete and steel structures in accordance with the Performance Standard.
-Without limiting the foregoing, and for the avoidance of doubt, non-galvanized steel shall not be used for piles.
+Seller shall provide corrosion protection for concrete and steel structures and components.
+Non-galvanized steel shall not be used for piles.